warren-bank/mirror-firmware-lightbulb-camera-Anyka-ak3918-by-Gergely-Palfi/README.md

 ### Snapshot
 The [anyka_v380ipcam_experiments](https://github.com/ricardojlrufino/anyka_v380ipcam_experiments/tree/master) repo has a good Snapshot app that provides `bmp (640x480)` snapshots on `http://IP:3000/Snapshot.bmp`.
 All files are available for the SD card.
 I also created a daemon script for this app to make sure it is restarted if crashed (when trying to load a new image too soon)

+NOTE: the sd card has `sdcard/CAM/isp` file which needs to be a copy of your `/etc/jffs2/isp_sensor.conf` for whatever sensor you have. (my cam has H63 so that is the default file)

+NOTE: the libs folder has a very old `V2.0.03 libakuio.so` which my camera uses.
+V3.1.01 is much more common, so feel free to replace the libs with [other ones](https://github.com/ricardojlrufino/anyka_v380ipcam_experiments/tree/master/akv300-extract/libplat/lib).

 ### Video
 work in progress